 Grandpa's High Chair: How to Refinish and Update an Antique

-The original chair, as you can see from the image to the right, had a tray that lifted up and over baby's head.
+The original chair, as you can see from the photo above, had a tray that lifted up and over baby's head.
 As the child grew into a toddler, the tray would inevitably start whacking the kid in the noggin each time they were secured or removed from his or her seat.
-My grandfather removed the hinges and built a tray and mechanism that slides onto the arms and locks.
-This process destroyed the caning in the back so he also reupholstered the back and the seat with the greatest, waterproof material available at the time---naugahyde.
+My grandfather removed the hinges and built a tray and mechanism that slid onto the arms and locks.
+This process destroyed the caning in the back, so he also reupholstered the back and the seat with the greatest, waterproof material available at the time—naugahyde.
 He also removed the wheels to prevent baby from rolling away during dinner.

 When my dad inherited the high chair, he didn't have the time to change the puke-yellow upholstery before my brother moved in and took over, but he did have time to replace the pine tray with a beautifully crafted oak tray made to match the quality and wood of the original.
 Now it's my turn to make some changes.
 After 98 years of babies and storage, the wood was in need of some serious cleaning and conditioning.
 Additionally, the ugly, cracked, and crusty naugahyde needed to go and be replaced with something that could be removed and cleaned.

 The first step to refinishing anything, especially something with so many bolts, screws, and gears, is to take lots of pictures.
 To strip and refinish a piece like this, it's necessary to take everything apart.
 Photos will not only allow you to see your progress, they will also give you a point-of-reference when you go to reassemble your furniture.

 The more photos you take the better.
 I forgot to take pictures of how the teeth of the gears fit together and had to take apart and redo the angle of the front legs.
 It's better to take more photos than you need than to realize you don't have enough!